EricaXia/knn_digits/README.md

-# Classification of Handwritten Digits using K-Nearest-Neighbors in R
+# Classification of MNIST Handwritten Digits using K-Nearest-Neighbors in R

-Data: Handwritten numerical digits
+Data: Handwritten numerical digits pulled from MNIST (Modified National Institute of Standards and Technology database)

 Model: K-Nearest Neighbors Classifier